bharadwajap/gameofthree-player-service/README.md

 ![Diagram](gameofthree.jpg)

-Communication between two players is enabled via events, this is achieved by having an Event Service which acts as common event producer for both the player applications.
+Communication between two players is enabled via events, this is achieved by having an Event Service REST API which acts as common event producer for both the player applications.
 The players call event service to publish events to opponent's queue.
 The players themselves being REST API's and event consumers.

 For each move made by the player1, an event is generated and sent to opponent's queue which is read by opponent and reverts back with the move in form of event which is again read by player1.